Sociology, Urban Studies

-In her next project, Debbie is investigating transfers of property rights necessary for the extraction of oil and natural gas.
-With this project, Debbie plans to shed more light on the value of private property in highly uncertain environments and across power differences.
+Debbie is now writing a book A Fractured Nation, under contract with Oxford University Press, based on her investigation of property-rights tranfers necessary for oil extraction in the Northern Plains.
+With this project, Debbie is shedding more light on the value of private property in highly uncertain environments and across power differences.
 Many places in the United States are witnessing a monumental land rush, as oil and gas companies try to capitalize on fairly new technology, knowledge, regulations, and prices.
 Scholarly attention to the issue is booming as well, but most studies focus on environmental, health, and community impacts and activism; few scholars are investigating the property rights that make gas production possible (or prevent it).
 Debbie is studying how energy companies and surface- and mineral-rights owners make deals for the property rights to do the drilling, including how the rights are valued financially.

 Becher, Debbie.
 Private Property and Public Power: Eminent Domain in Philadelphia, 2014.
 Oxford University Press.

 Becher, Debbie.
-“Race as a Set of Symbolic Resources: Mobilization in the politics of eminent domain,” Forthcoming 2015 in Race and Real Estate.
+2015.
+“Race as a Set of Symbolic Resources: Mobilization in the politics of eminent domain,” in Race and Real Estate.
 Eds.
 Adrienne Brown, Kim Lane Scheppele, and Valerie Smith.
-Oxford University Press. pdf
+Oxford University Press. pp. 125-144. pdf

 Becher, Debbie.
 2012.
 "Political Moments with Long-term Consequences” in Remaking Urban Citizenship: Organizations, Institutions, and a Right to the City.
 Eds.
 Michael Peter Smith and Michael McQuarrie.
 Volume 10 in Comparative Urban and Community Research.
-New Brunswick (U.S.A.) and London (U.K.): Transaction Publishers.pdf
+New Brunswick (U.S.A.) and London (U.K.): Transaction Publishers. pp. 203-220. pdf